 The pilot episode of Murder in a Small Town had everything.
 A sleepy, rain-soaked New England town.
 A world-weary Chief of Police, new to town and learning how to fit in.
 Secrets behind almost every door.
 And guest star James Cromwell as a killer we actually hoped would evade capture.
 The pilot thrummed with tension.
 Rossif Sutherland was wonderfully understated, and the first TV detective we’ve seen in years without a crime-solving gimmick.
 The pilot episode felt like Broadchurch, Mare of Easttown, The Killing, and other moody prestige crime dramas of the last decade.

 However, subsequent episodes seem to have squandered that wonderful setup and aura with storylines that feel ripped from the fifth and sixth seasons of lesser cop procedurals.
 Townsfolk murder each other with very little provocation, and do very little to cover their tracks, leaving Alberg’s job looking less like impressive detective work and more like painting by numbers.
 Unremarkable guest stars inevitably turn out to be the obvious killers, and Kristin Kruek’s character Cassandra, who was billed as Alberg’s “Karl’s muse, foil and romantic interest,” feels rudderless.
-After a first episode we are still hungering for a return to form.
+After a masterful first episode we are now hungering for a return to form.

 Verdict: Did not stay true to its opening premise.